nixos-asia/website/en/nix-modules.md

 - In [[nix-modules/4/flake.nix]]:
   - a new module `common` enabling the `long` option.
   - all packages now `imports` this common module, to derive the `long` option.
+  - a `mkLib` functions that we will export for reuse from another flake (see below)

 Now when you `nix run` these programs you will get similar output to the previous flake but with a long listing instead.